gronkanium/gronka/_posts/2025-11-29-clean-slate-reset.md

 gronka is still here, still working, still ready to convert your videos to gifs. we just don't have any of the old stuff anymore. think of it as a digital spring cleaning, except it's november and we threw everything away.

-if you need something converted, just use the bot like normal. it'll work fine. you just won't find any of your old conversions in the system anymore.
+if you need something converted, just use the bot like normal. it'll work fine. you just won't find any of your old conversions in the system anymore. and remember, any new stuff you upload to r2 will only stick around for 72 hours before it gets automatically deleted. so if you want to keep your conversions longer, make sure to download them within that window.

 ## questions?